csstree/csstree/README.md

 ### walk(ast, handler)

-Visit all nodes of AST and call handler for each one. `handler` receives three arguments:
+Visits each node of AST in natural way and calls handler for each one. `handler` receives three arguments:

 - `node` – current AST node
 - `item` – node wrapper when node is a list member; this wrapper contains references to `prev` and `next` nodes in list